miracuse/miracuse.github.io/docs/classes/scoundrel/roleplay.md

 - A royal cartographer updating world maps for a distant emperor

-- A professional thief-catcher that does contract work for law enforcement agencies
+- A professional thief-catcher that does work for law enforcement agencies

 - A young Skald sent out from their tribe to bring back stories of the world beyond their native lands